mapipina/node-sql-app/README.md

 1. A MySQL Database called `bamazon` holds my fictional store's inventory.
 This inventory is stored in a table titled `products`.
 The table contains Item ID, Product Name, Department, Price, and Quantity.
 If a person wants to purchase a product from my store, they have to remember the item_id for the product they want.
 There's a hidden field in the database that shows the last requested amount.
 ![Database Snapshot](./requestedDB.png)

-2. Through NodeJS, a customer will run the program, `bamazonCustomer.js`, and will be presented with the store inventory.
+2. Through Node.js, a customer will run the program, `bamazonCustomer.js`, and will be presented with the store inventory.
 ![Product array](./list-of-products.PNG)

 3. The inquirer NPM package will initiate and will prompt the customer to insert the item_id of the product they would like to purchase and how much of that product.